hash-bang/Excel-SelfDestruct/README.md

 ==================
 A simple VBA script injection which causes an Excel Spreadsheet to close after a fixed period of time.

-This script is designed for large companies with a central repository of Spreasheets which need to be closed so the next person can work on them.
+This script is designed for large companies with a central repository of Spreadsheets which need to be closed so the next person can work on them.

 Features: